Buy-to-let landlords ignore “NO DSS” tenant blanket ban

 Millions of people face a bleak future post-Coronavirus

-, as businesses disappear and the job furlough scheme eventually comes
+lockdown, as businesses disappear and the job furlough scheme eventually comes

 to an end.
 However, life doesn’t have to end because of lockdown!
 You can join